wuyong0103/SingleCellPsy/README.md

 Since the statistical power of these analyses depends on the accuracy of gene expression estimates, and cell types with fewer cells typically have less reliable average expression values, we applied a downsampling strategy to ensure comparable cell numbers across types.
 1. Downsample the snRNA-seq data using script `04_Downsample.R`

-## Calculate cellular specificity score
-Expression specificity for each gene was calculated as the ratio of its expression in a given cell type to the sum of its expression across all cell types, yielding a score between 0 and 1, where 1 indicates complete specificity and 0 indicates no expression in that cell type.
-1. Calculate expression specificity using script `04_Downsample.R` (Integrated in downsample script).

 ## Prepare the GWAS data and WES data
 1. GWAS data of SCZ and BD was downloaded from [Psychiatric Genomic Consortium](https://pgc.unc.edu).
 2. WES data of SCZ was downloaded from [Schizophrenia Exome Sequencing Meta-analysis (SCHEMA) consortium](https://schema.broadinstitute.org/).